pandaslab-dev/pandaslab-dev/README.md

-# Andy Mills
+# Andy Mills / pandaslab.dev

 Hello!
 My name is Andy, and I study and practice software engineering out of Oklahoma City.

 I currently work in enterprise IT support at OUHSC while finishing my B.S. in Software Engineering through WGU.

-My background is a mix of troubleshooting, customer-facing technical support, design/media work, and building small software projects as I grow into engineering.
+My background is a mix of troubleshooting, customer-facing technical support, design/media/music work, and building small software projects as I grow into engineering.

-## Right Now I'm Focused On

-- Java, TypeScript, SwiftUI, Python, and frontend fundamentals
+## Right Now I'm Focused On Java, TypeScript, SwiftUI, Python, and web/fullstack fundamentals.
-- Building small apps from idea to working prototype
-- Learning how to write cleaner, more maintainable code
-- Documenting my projects in a way that makes the learning process clear

 ## Featured Projects